thomasdondorf/puppeteer-cluster/README.md

 })();
 ```

+## Examples
+* Minimal example
+* TODO Improve Google crawl example
+* Crawling the Alexa Top 1 Million
+* Crawl Wikipedia until some depth is reached
+* TODO Queuing of functions

-### Concurreny models
+## Concurreny models

 There are different concurrency models, which define how isolated each job is run.
 You can set it in the `options` when calling [Cluster.launch](#Clusterlaunchoptions).
-The default option is `Cluster.CONCURRENCY_CONTEXT`, but it is recommended to always specify what model you want to use.
+The default option is `Cluster.CONCURRENCY_CONTEXT`, but it is recommended to always specify which one you want to use.

 | Concurrency | Description | Shared data |
 | --- | --- | --- |
 | `CONCURRENCY_PAGE` | One [Page] for each URL | Shares everything (cookies, localStorage, etc.) between jobs. |
 | `CONCURRENCY_CONTEXT` | Incognito page (see [IncognitoBrowserContext](https://github.com/GoogleChrome/puppeteer/blob/v1.5.0/docs/api.md#browsercreateincognitobrowsercontext)) for each URL  | No shared data. |
 | `CONCURRENCY_BROWSER` | One browser (using an incognito page) per URL.
 If one browser instance crashes for any reason, this will not affect other jobs. | No shared data.  |

-Describe pages, context, browsers TODO

-### Examples
-* Minimal example
-* Crawling the Alexa Top 1 Million
-* TODO Using JobData instead of string for URL when crawling (to cancel after some depth)
-* TODO Queuing of functions
-* TODO Improve Google crawl example

-## Features
-Use this library, if you need a relibable crawler based on puppeteer.
-This library takes care of:
-* Takes care of crawl errors, browser crashes, etc.
-* Auto retries if a job fails
-* Auto restarts chrome if the browser crashes
-* Parallize using pages, contexts or browsers
-* Scale up depending on your resources (CPU, memory)
-* Simple to use, small boilerplate
-* Progress view and monitoring board

 ## API